lennartkerkvliet/statutes/internal-regulations.md

 The chairperson of the committee shall be elected by its members.
 The committee will decide its own rules of procedure.
 The committee shall present their rules of procedure to the General Assembly for approval.

-In the event of a committee member(s) violating the [Code of Conduct](#code-of-conduct) themselves, it is the duty of the Ombudsperson to investigate this issue.
+In the event of a committee member violating the [Code of Conduct](#code-of-conduct) themselves, it is the duty of the Ombudsperson to investigate this issue.
 If necessary the Ombudsperson may propose to the Bureau and Advisory Council that the committee member be suspended.
 This suspension must be passed by a two-thirds majority on both bodies.
-A suspension removes a committee member from their position up to and including the next GA.
+A suspension removes a committee member from their position up to and including the next General Assembly.

 ## Additional Rights